cameronbourke/closest-location/README.md

 ### Installation
 If you are using jQuery, then simply just add the file to your `index.html` and you are right to go.

-If you are using Angular, then copy the code into a service and make sure to create the `nearestLocation` function on the service's scope like so:
+If you are using Angular, then copy the code into a service and make sure to create the `closestLocation` function on the service's scope like so:
 ```
-this.nearestLocation = nearestLocation;
+this.closestLocation = closestLocation;
 ```

 ### How to use